Dress Code – Red Shirt, Black Tie… You’re History

 The collaborative influence certainly made its presence felt, with ‘Life’ in particular sounding like one of NEW ORDER’s more instrumentally conventional tunes reprogrammed by Kling Klang while ‘The Camera’ and ‘I’m The Message’ were meatier developments of the template that Bartos was best known for.

 Since ‘Communication’, there has been the move towards download culture and smart technology.
-But KARL BARTOS told The Electricity Club: “The change in music culture had no influence in the making of this album.
+But Herr Bartos said: “The change in music culture had no influence in the making of this album.
 It is true: the music industry has lost its business model but that did not change the power of music”.

-Utilising musical sketches and ideas gathered during his period with KRAFTWERK, his post-KW project ELEKTRIC MUSIC and the Sumner/Marr vehicle ELECTRONIC, ‘Off The Record’ is a fully realised collection with trademark robotics and warm melodics at its heart, driven by solid Minimoog basslines and snappy beats.
+Utilising musical sketches gathered during his period with KRAFTWERK, his post-KW project ELEKTRIC MUSIC and ELECTRONIC, ‘Off The Record’ is a fully realised collection with trademark robotics and warm melodics at its heart, driven by solid Minimoog basslines and snappy beats.

 The frenzied first single ‘Atomium’ opens the album with orchestra stabs, frequency wobbles and the familiar tones first heard on ‘Computer World’ which have now become Bartos’ signature.
 Re-exploring themes first touched on with the ‘Radio-Activity’ album, it uses the giant model erected for the 1958 World’s Fair in Brussels to symbolise “the rise and fall of the atomic age”.